 Documentation of best practices that improve content quality

-How to produce content that meets your customer's expectations
+How to produce content that meets your customers’ expectations